fjulian79/wd-broker/README.md

 ## Notes and Limitations

+* Get your system design right by starting the hardware watchdog as early as possible in the boot process.
 * Each client is uniquely identified by both its `clientID` and its process ID (`pid`) unless `ignorepid` was used.
 * Heartbeat failures result in the broker logging a critical error and exiting to trigger a system reset.
 * The broker does not support authentication; security relies on the Unix socket permissions and PID matching.
-* Socket reuse is checked on startup.
-If a previous instance left a stale socket, it is removed unless a running broker is detected.
+* Socket reuse is checked on startup: If a previous instance left a stale socket, it is removed unless a running broker is detected.
 * The broker must be started as root if hardware watchdog access is enabled, but will drop privileges before accepting connections.
 * Clients must re-register after a broker restart.
-* The `LIST` command is diagnostic only and not intended for runtime monitoring by applications.
+* The `LIST` command is made for diagnostic purposes and not intended for runtime monitoring by applications.

 ## Testing